-Make sure to visit Uzuraya, a delicious soba restaurant which almost always has a queue.
+Make sure to visit Uzuraya, a soba restaurant, which almost always has a queue.
 To try local soba and basashi together, head to Soba Restaurant Kippo.
-If you are on a budget, don't forget to check out some of the department stores at the JR Station where you will find an array of fantastic cooked food.
+If you are on a budget, don't forget to check out some department stores at the JR Station, where you will find an array of fantastic cooked food.

 Relax in an Onsen

 Japanese onsens are natural hot springs which get their hot water pumped from deep within the earth.
 Since Japan is a volcanic country, there is never any lack of onsens, regardless of where you go, and a visit to Nagano means you can try some of the best hot springs in the country.

 If you are in Nagano for winter sports, you MUST go to Nozawa Onsen, which I mentioned earlier, since it is a famous snow resort village offering the best of both worlds.
 Can you imagine finishing a day on the slopes with a soak in an onsen?
 Just bliss!
 Some other onsens in Nagano include Yudanaka Shibu Onsen (which I loved the most), Jigokudani Onsen (best if you want to visit the snow monkeys), Hakuba Happo Onsen and Kagai Ichoyoukan.